MicrosoftDocs/visualstudio-docs/docs/get-started/includes/overview-part-1.md

 - Code Cleanup

    With the click of a button, format your code and apply any code fixes suggested by your [code style settings](../../ide/reference/options-text-editor-csharp-formatting.md), [.editorconfig conventions](../../ide/create-portable-custom-editor-options.md), and [Roslyn analyzers](../../code-quality/roslyn-analyzers-overview.md). **Code Cleanup** helps you resolve issues in your code before it goes to code review.
+(Currently available for C# code only.)

    ![Code Cleanup button in Visual Studio](../media/vs-2019/code-cleanup.png)